Experimental Analysis of Multipath Characteristics in Indoor Distributed Massive MIMO Channels: Introduction

-The aforementioned studies allow for valuable insight into the large-scale fading properties of channels.
-However, they are limited in the investigation into small-scale fading, particularly multipath effects, which is a key factor affecting system performance.
+The aforementioned studies are limited in several aspects.
+First, measurements in~\cite{Y. Zhang2024,C. Nelson2025} focused solely on channels with fully distributed topologies, without considering semi distributed configurations.
+However, the study in~\cite{T. Choi2020} has found that semi-distributed APs can achieve improved spectral efficiency, making them a promising and practical solution for real-world deployments.
+Second, the aforementioned studies provide limited small-scale fading analysis, particularly multipath effects, which are critical to accurately understanding and optimizing system performance.
 Studies in~\cite{W. Fan2024,Z. Yuan2024,P. Tang2024} found that the deployment of massive antennas results in spatially varying multipath components (MPCs).
-This is even more evident in distributed massive MIMO due to the larger separation between APs.
-Specifically, distributed APs may observe different MPCs with various propagation behavior, further increasing the diversity of MPC characteristics in the channel.
+This is even more evident in distributed MIMO due to the larger separation between APs.
 Understanding MPC-level channel characterization is not only fundamental for accurately parameterization of ray-based channel models, but is also important in system design and practical applications.
-For example, the performance of beamforming and radio-based positioning technologies is highly dependent on the underlying multipath propagation characteristics of the channel~\cite{F. Fuschini2019,X. Li2019}.

-To the best of our knowledge, the characterization of MPCs in distributed massive MIMO channels, here strengthened by using actual measurement data, has not been completely addressed.
+Before proposing a comprehensive parametric channel model for (semi) distributed MIMO, it is necessary to perform real-world measurements to fully explore the MPC-level characteristics in the associated channels.
+However, to the best of our knowledge, this has not been completely addressed.
 To fill this gap, this letter presents an indoor distributed MIMO channel measurement campaign.
-Then a method for determining the order of the MPC interaction is introduced, followed by a Kalman filter-based framework designed to identify the reflected MPCs.
-The framework can simultaneously estimate the virtual scatterers (VSs)/anchors, which is necessary for channel modeling and other applications, e.g., radio sensing and localization.
-Finally, MPC characteristics of the measured channels are investigated, including the significance of the single-bounce MPCs, the spherical wavefront properties as well as birth-and-death processes of the MPCs, and the spatial distribution of reflections within the channels.
+Then, two methods are introduced to determine the order of the MPC interaction and their interaction mechanisms.
+Finally, MPC characteristics of the measured channels are investigated, including the significance of single-bounce MPCs, the spherical wavefront properties, as well as birth-and-death processes of the MPCs, and the spatial distribution of reflections within the channels.
+The findings provide a detailed understanding of the characteristics at the MPC level of distributed MIMO channels, which form the basis for future channel modeling.